wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

 This module also examines the key areas that organizations must plan for to either move their Microsoft 365 service completely to the cloud or to hybridize their environment.

-After completing this module, you'll be able to:<br>
+After completing this module, you'll be able to:

  *  Describe authentication behavior for Office client apps when they connect with or without modern authentication to Exchange Online, SharePoint Online, and Skype for Business Online
  *  Explain multi-factor authentication in Microsoft 365 deployments